The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this vegan burrito bowl recipe with sauce, also check out:
+If you're enjoying this vegan burrito bowl recipe with chipotle sauce, also check out:

 • Black Bean Spinach Enchiladas